sanderrasmussen/SpeedTyper/README.md

 # SpeedTyper Component

-The `SpeedTyper` component is a typing speed test game that tracks your typing speed in words per minute (WPM) based on a random sequence of words.
+The `SpeedTyper` component is a typing speed test game that tracks your typing speed in words per minute (WPM).
 The component allows users to type words displayed on the screen, with the time countdown and WPM calculation.

 **URL**: [sanderrasmussen.com/SpeedTyper](https://sanderrasmussen.com/SpeedTyper)